1.1 Privacy and Security

-You can choose to unsubscribe from general marketing communications without opting out of receipt of the newsletter if you wish.
+You can choose to unsubscribe from general marketing communications without giving up receipt of the newsletter if you wish.
 However, please be aware that newsletters do include advertisements, details of events and fundraising information.

 As a charity, we rely on donations and support from others to continue our vital work.
 From time-to-time, we will contact supporters with fundraising material and communications.
 This might be about an appeal, a newsletter, an invitation to an event or to suggest ways you can raise funds.

-As with other marketing communications, we’ll only contact you specifically about fundraising if you’ve opted in to receiving marketing from us (and you can unsubscribe at any time).
+As with other marketing communications, we’ll only contact you specifically about fundraising if you’ve opted in to receiving marketing from us (and you can, of course, unsubscribe at any time).